 The journalism/law 3+3 program allows students to complete virtually all journalism and mass communication (SJMC) requirements in the first three years, including requirements for a specific undergraduate SJMC major.
-If admitted to the Drake University Law School, the student then counts Law School courses taken in the fourth year as the area of concentration required of all journalism majors.
+If admitted to the Drake University Law School, the student may then count 21 to 24 Law School credit hours taken in the fourth year as the area of concentration required of all journalism majors.
 The fourth year also constitutes the student's first year in Drake Law School.

 Thirty-two to 38 credits must be completed in an SJMC major.
 All SJMC students complete the following required classes:

 |School of Journalism and Mass Communication Core Courses|

 |INTD 025 - Bulldog Foundations||1|